-- 31.2 Unless prior written permission has been granted by the Technical Delegate, any Competitor who do not keep to these time limits will be referred to the stewards. - 31.3 No car may take part in the Event until the declaration described in Article 31.1 has been submitted, and the Technical Delegate has confirmed to the Competitor that he is satisfied it has been fully and correctly completed. - 31.4 Any Competitor whose car has a change of survival cell after initial scrutineering (see Article 31.1) must complete a new declaration for approval by the Technical Delegate.
-However, any such car may not be used until the following day. - 31.5 The scrutineers may: - a) Check the eligibility of a car or of a Competitor at any time during an Event. - b) Require a car to be dismantled by the Competitor to make sure that the conditions of eligibility or conformity are fully satisfied. - c) Require a Competitor to pay the reasonable expenses which exercise of the powers mentioned in this Article may entail. - d) Require a Competitor to supply them with such parts or samples as they may deem necessary. - 31.6 The Race Director or the clerk of the course may require that any car involved in an accident be stopped and checked.
+- 31.2 Unless prior written permission has been granted by the Technical Delegate, any Competitor who do not keep to these time limits will be referred to the stewards. - 31.3 No car may take part in the Competition until the declaration described in Article 31.1 has been submitted, and the Technical Delegate has confirmed to the Competitor that he is satisfied it has been fully and correctly completed. - 31.4 Any Competitor whose car has a change of survival cell after initial scrutineering (see Article 31.1) must complete a new declaration for approval by the Technical Delegate.
+However, any such car may not be used until the following day. - 31.5 The scrutineers may: - a) Check the eligibility of a car or of a Competitor at any time during a Competition.